 Richmont is a member of the Georgia Private Academic Libraries Association (GPals).
-Over twenty academic libraries throughout Georgia offer mutual borrowing and searching privileges with proof of current enrollment at a member school.
+All 28 GPals members offer mutual borrowing and searching privileges with proof of current enrollment at a member school.
+In addition, the Richmont Library provides robust inter-library loan support to all students, faculty, and staff of Richmont Graduate University.